slipstream/SlipStreamDocumentation/docs/nuvlacity/container-mgt.rst

 advantage of their benefits, especially on resource-constrained hardware that is common in edge-computing environments.
-Although planned, NuvlaCity does not yet treat containers as first-class entities, instead deploying containers with virtual machines.
+Although planned, NuvlaCity does not yet treat containers as first-class entities, instead deploying containers within virtual machines.
 This technique allows containers to be exploited now with NuvlaCity.

 Single Container Deployment